Robustifying Conditional Portfolio Decisions via Optimal Transport: Introduction

-The distributionally robust optimization problem with side information as presented in~\eqref{eq:DR-side-info} is generic, and our contributions are related to the vast literature in estimation-informed decision-making tasks.
-Moreover, by an appropriate choice of the loss function $\ell$, the sets $(\mc A, \mc B, \mc N)$ and the ambiguity set $\mbb B$, the formulation~\eqref{eq:DR-side-info} can be applied to many other problems in the field of operations research and management science such as supply chain management, transportation and energy planning. \modified{In this regard, we refer interested readers to Appendix \ref{sec:contextTSSP} where we extend our mean-CVaR results to contextual two-stage stochastic linear programming.}
+The distributionally robust optimization problem with side information presented in~\eqref{eq:DR-side-info} is generic, and our contributions are related to the vast literature in estimation-informed decision-making tasks.
+Moreover, by an appropriate choice of the loss function $\ell$, the sets $(\mc A, \mc B, \mc N)$ and the ambiguity set $\mbb B$, the formulation~\eqref{eq:DR-side-info} can be applied to many other problems in the field of operations research and management science such as supply chain management, transportation, and energy planning.
+In this regard, we refer interested readers to Appendix \ref{sec:contextTSLP}, where we extend our mean-CVaR results into \modified{a conservative approximation for} the contextual two-stage stochastic linear programming.